Skip to content

 Confusable words

-These activities from the University of Southampton explore words that can be easily confused for a number of reasons.
+These resources explore words that can be easily confused for a number of reasons.